fcorti/simplest-alfresco-rest-client/README.md

-# simplest-alfresco-rest-client
-The simplest Alfresco client using Google Material Design and Ajax
+# The simplest Alfresco client using Google Material Design and Ajax

+How is supposed to be the simplest client over Alfresco?

+Read here for more details...
+COMING SOON.